Lincoln at Gettysburg: Background

-He was also ... laboriously precise in his choice of words.
-He would have agreed with Mark Twain that the difference between the right word and the nearly right one is that between lightning and a lightning bug.
-He said, debating Douglas, that his foe confused a similarity of words with a similarity of things—as one might equate a horse chestnut with a chestnut horse....
+He was also ... laboriously precise in his choice of words....
 The unwillingness to waste words shows up in the address's telegraphic quality—the omission of coupling words, a technique rhetoricians call asyndeton.
 Triple phrases sound as to a drumbeat, with no 'and' or but' to slow their insistency....

 The language itself is made strenuous, its musculature easily traced, so that even the grammar becomes a form of rhetoric.
 By repeating the antecedent as often as possible, instead of referring to it indirectly by pronouns like 'it' and 'they,' or by backward referential words like 'former' and 'latter,' Lincoln interlocks his sentences, making of them a constantly self-referential system.
 This linking up by explicit repetition amounts to a kind of hook-and-eye method for joining the parts of his address.
-The rhetorical devices are almost invisible, since they use no figurative language."
+The rhetorical devices are almost invisible, since they use no figurative language.